MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/call-park-and-retrieve.md

 5. Select **Apply**.

 ## Configure call park and retrieve using PowerShell
 You can use PowerShell to configure and assign existing or new call park policies.
-To manage policies by using PowerShell, use the following cmdlets:
+To manage policies by using PowerShell, use the following Teams PowerShell Module cmdlets:

 - [New-CsTeamsCallParkPolicy](/powershell/module/skype/new-csteamscallparkpolicy)